MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-get-histogram.md

 Name | Type | Description
 --- | --- | ---
-attribute | string | The name of the attribute which the histogram was computed from total_count | long | Total number of value instances among matching entities for this attribute histogram | [HistogramAttributeValue](#histogramattributevalue)[] | Histogram value distribution for this attribute
+attribute | string | The name of the attribute which the histogram was computed from total_count | long | Total sum of HistogramAttributeValue.count for each attribute histogram | [HistogramAttributeValue](#histogramattributevalue)[] | Histogram value distribution for this attribute

 ### HistogramAttributeValue